YahooArchive/mojito-cli-test/README.md

 By default, the test results are written to both `stdout` and saved in a JUnitXML-formatted file at `artifacts/test/result.xml`.
 To specify a different destination, use the `--directory` option (see below).

-A particular test module (i.e., the YUI module name) can be specified as the last argument.
-Multiple module names can be separated with commas.
+A particular test module (i.e., the YUI module name) can be specified with the `--testname` option.
+This option can be used multiple times.
 For example:

-    $ mojito test app --testname modelA-tests --testname moduleB-tests
+    $ mojito test app --testname mod-tests --testname mod-tests

 ### Options